Sylvexia/personal_research/10-29 Personal Research.md

 	- Summarize:
 		- For our current goal, is to put our custom pass into whole project, and be able to run MNIST model inference end-to-end.

+- Motivation:
+	- Since we might need to handle the affine operation, it's probably good to figure out what
 - Affine Dialect Polyhedral Structure:
 	- `()` means dimension, `[]` means symbol
 		- [Constraint](https://mlir.llvm.org/docs/Dialects/Affine/#restrictions-on-dimensions-and-symbols)
+			- For what I can tell
+			-
 		- Always index type.
 	- `affine.apply` must be 1D
 	- First example: